ScratchyCode/Linear-Regression/README.md

 # Linear-regression
-Performs the linear fit of a data set with the least squares method.
+Performs the linear fit of a dataset with the least squares method.

 # Usage
 To run program under GNU/Linux simply execute bash script with: bash start.sh